Cases No 01 2026

 portfolio today 142 aging 38 at risk 12 0–7d 8–30d 31–60d 60d+ 01 Dashboard portfolio · prioritised contract · 0428‑3 issued due +7d +30 AI · contract read next · settlement offer 02 Contract live data · AI read inbox · triage PAY NEG PAY N/R 03 Triage intent · reply · next

-Fig. 01 The three screens a collector actually looks at.
-The dashboard tells them where to start the day, the contract view holds everything about a specific debtor, the triage view sorts inbound messages by what each one needs.
+Fig. 01 The three screens a collector uses day to day.
+The dashboard shows where to start, the contract view holds the debtor context, and the triage view sorts inbound messages by what each one needs.

 Numbers What changed

 • i ~50% of a collector's day used to be operational work.
-They get most of it back.
+Most of that time is now available for customer conversations.

 • ii 2 days minutes Invoice issuance used to take the team two days each cycle.
-It runs by itself now.
+It now runs automatically.

-• iii ~3x Target cases per collector with the AI doing its share.
-We're tracking toward it.
+• iii ~3x Target cases per collector with AI handling repetitive work.
+The system is tracking toward that target.

 No 01